How Can I Help?

 Pit bulls owners lead by example.
 By presenting your well-behaved pet to your community, you'll be changing the world for the better for pit bull type dogs everywwhere.
 Some important tips to help you reach the goal of being an Ambassador Team:

-1. Obedience train your dog so he's a star in all situations .. around other dogs, in crowds, around skateboards, etc. Because of the current breed prejudice, our dogs have to display better manners than the average canine.
-The upshot is that our dogs tend to love obedience work so this goal can be easy to reach.
-Remember that obedience training any dog is not a one shot deal.
+1. Obedience train your dog so he's a star in all situations .. around other dogs, in crowds, around skateboards, etc. Remember that obedience training any dog is not a one shot deal.
 To reinforce what your dog knows, you'll want to work short obedience drills into your daily routine for life.

 2. Neuter/Spay your dog to curb territorial aggression, to prevent unwanted puppies, and to prevent your dog from roaming.
 All dogs are so much easier to live with when they've been fixed!